Business disputes don’t have to involve expensive legal action. Alternative dispute resolution can help to ensure your quarrel doesn’t go to court.

-If you are involved in a commercial dispute and you refuse any of the dispute resolution approaches described below when offered to you by the other party involved in the matter, you may be subject to penalties should the case eventually go to court.
+If you are involved in a commercial dispute and you refuse any of the approaches described below, when offered to you by the other party, you may be subject to penalties if the case ends up going to court.

 - Solicitor negotiation – If negotiating directly with the other party involved in the dispute doesn’t move the matter towards a resolution, you might consider having your solicitor attempt a negotiation.
 A skilled commercial litigation solicitor with experience of discussing complex disputes might be able to bring the matter to a close quickly, without you having to be involved.

-- Mediation – Another alternative to direct negotiation is mediation, whereby both parties agree upon and appoint a mediator who will help to facilitate a resolution of the issue.
-Mediators can be extremely useful in commercial disputes that have become fractious, or where you and the other party do not wish to hand over control to a solicitor but are not comfortable negotiating the matter with just the two of you present.
+- Mediation – Another alternative to direct negotiation is mediation.
+Both parties agree upon and appoint a mediator who will help facilitate a resolution.
+Mediators can be extremely useful in commercial disputes that have become fractious, or where you and the other party need help, but do not wish to hand over control to a solicitor.

-- Arbitration – In more complex disputes that require specialist knowledge for a particular niche, an arbitrator may be required to represent each party and work towards a resolution.
-In sectors such as construction and insurance, where disputes can rest on highly technical issues, arbitrators are often provided for in contracts of work.
-This provision saves time and money when disputes arise, as waiting for trials to be listed can be a lengthy process.
+- Arbitration – In more complex disputes that require specialist knowledge for a particular niche, an arbitrator may be required to represent each party and work towards a solution.
+This can be particularly useful within sectors such as construction and insurance, where disputes can rest on highly technical issues.

-- Adjudication – In the construction industry, adjudication is used to resolve disputes through the appointment of an adjudicator, who will listen to both sides of the argument before making a quick decision to bring the matter to a close.
+- Adjudication – In the construction industry, adjudicators can be appointed to resolve disputes.
+They will listen to both sides of the argument before making a quick decision to bring the matter to a close.

 What are the benefits of alternative dispute resolution?